Victor-aseko/Victor-aseko/README.md

 A Full Stack Developer
 ----------------------

-I started my learning with HTML, CSS, JavaScript, Typescript, React, React native, and later found the backend part interesting where I use Node.js, Express.js and MongoDb .
+I started my learning with HTML, CSS, JavaScript, Typescript, React, React native, and later found the backend part interesting where I use Python, Node.js, Express.js and MongoDb .
 The ambition is to continue learning to sharpen my skills.

 # 💫 About Me:
 🌍  I'm based in Eldoret, Kenya<br>✉️  You can contact me at victoraseko2004@gmail.com<br>🧠  I'm learning Angular<br>🤝  I'm open to collaborating on Projects<br>⚡  I love cooking...😍but don't tell anyone